 In January 2007, we entered into an unsecured \$100 million revolving credit agreement (the "Agreement") which expires on January 19, 2012.
 We have a one-time option, which can be exercised at any time, subject to bank approval, to increase the amount by \$50 million for a total commitment of \$150 million.
 The Agreement provides for interest at our option, at the Eurodollar rate plus 0.75% to 1.125%, or the prime rate plus zero to 0.125%.
 A fee of 0.15% to 0.225% is paid on the unused portion of the commitment.
 The margins over the Eurodollar, prime rate and the commitment fee are based upon our debt to total capital ratio as defined by the Agreement.
-As of March 31, 2010, the applicable margin over the Eurodollar rate was 0.75%, the margin over the prime rate was zero, and the commitment fee was 0.15%.
+As of June 30, 2010, the applicable margin over the Eurodollar rate was 0.75%, the margin over the prime rate was zero, and the commitment fee was 0.15%.

-The Agreement contains a provision whereby the commitments will be reduced by 50% of the net proceeds generated from any new equity offering.
-During the fourth quarter of 2009, we had net equity proceeds of \$5.3 million pursuant to our at-the-market equity issuance program, therefore, the commitment has been reduced by \$2.65 million and the total commitment is \$97.35 million.
-We did not issue any shares pursuant to our at-the-market equity issuance program during the first quarter of 2010.
-At March 31, 2010, we had \$59.9 million of outstanding borrowings and \$22.7 million of letters of credit outstanding against the Agreement.
-We had \$14.7 million of available borrowing capacity, net of the outstanding borrowings and letters of credit outstanding as of March 31, 2010.
+The Agreement contained a provision that required the commitments to be reduced by 50% of the net proceeds generated from the issuance of any new equity.
+As a result of this provision, during the fourth quarter of 2009, we reduced the commitment by \$2.65 million to \$97.35 million.
+Subsequent to June 30, 2010, we retroactively amended our Agreement to reinstate the commitment back to \$100 million and eliminated the provision in the Agreement that required the commitment to be reduced by 50% of the net proceeds from the issuance of equity.
+At June 30, 2010, we had \$58.8 million of outstanding borrowings and \$20.5 million of letters of credit outstanding against the Agreement.
+We had \$20.75 million of available borrowing capacity, net of the outstanding borrowings and letters of credit outstanding as of June 30, 2010.
 There are no compensating balance requirements.
-The carrying amount and fair value of the outstanding borrowings pursuant to the Agreement were \$59.9 million and \$56.7 million, respectively, at March 31, 2010.
+The carrying amount and fair value of the outstanding borrowings pursuant to the Agreement were \$58.8 million and \$56.0 million, respectively, at June 30, 2010.

 Covenants relating to the Agreement require the maintenance of a minimum tangible net worth and specified financial ratios, limit our ability to incur additional debt, limit the aggregate amount of mortgage receivables and limit our ability to increase dividends in excess of 95% of cash available for distribution, unless additional distributions are required to comply with the applicable section of the Internal Revenue Code and related regulations governing real estate investment trusts.
-We are in compliance with all of the covenants at March 31, 2010.
+We are in compliance with all of the covenants at June 30, 2010.
 We also believe that we would remain in compliance if the full amount of our commitment was borrowed.